DHBW-SE-2023/Prototyping/README.md

 # Prototyping
-A repository for NSFW's various protottypes
+A repository for NSFW's various prototypes